 - Value can be realized immediately.

-- A cost-effective solution as employees learn the application by performing the task within the software in real-time.
+- A cost-effective solution as employees learn to use the application by performing the task within the software in real-time.

 - Easy access to relevant documents, videos, knowledge-base link, and walkthroughs.